-Read on for winter getaways from Northern Virginia that you can reach by plane, train, and automobile.
-We've included tips on how to reach your bliss, plus what to do and where to stay once you arrive.
+Read on for winter getaways from Northern Virginia and Washington DC that you can reach by plane, train, and automobile.
+We've included tips on how to reach your bliss, plus what to do, and where to stay once you arrive.

-Some of the destinations on our list are cold weather spots.
+Some of the destinations on our list are cold-weather spots.
 Other winter getaways from Northern Virginia involve a flight to fully escape the cold and maybe hit the beach.
 We like to write about places we have visited and stayed, so this list is based on our personal travels.
-We’d love to hear your getaway suggestions in the comments below.

-If you want a change of scenery and don't mind the cold, there are plenty of winter escapes that are a short drive or train ride away.
-These winter getaways from Northern Virginia won't get you out of the cold (unless we have a lucky heat wave) but they will give you a nice dose of fun.
+Want a change of scenery and don't mind the cold?
+These winter escapes are a short drive or train ride away.
+These winter getaways from Northern Virginia won't get you out of the cold (unless we have a lucky heatwave), but they will deliver a nice dose of fun.

 National Harbor, Maryland